Mapping Windows keys to Apple keyboards

 - Select the keyboard you want to see.

-- Find the country name in the keyboard list that's followed by "(Apple)".
+- Find the country or region name in the keyboard list that's followed by "(Apple)".

 - Follow the instructions provided with the app.
 You can print images of the keyboard, including what keys look like when holding modifiers like Shift, Option, or Fn.

 Microsoft provides a keyboard mapping article that describes using a Windows keyboard with OS X.

 Apple does not provide technical phone support for installing, using, or recovering Microsoft Windows.
 Support is available for using Boot Camp Setup Assistant, as well as installing or restoring Boot Camp software while your Mac is started from Windows.
 Support articles and discussions may also be available on Apple's support website.